xxmorwellr/AICS-project-2024/README.md

 `notes/`: for my old submissions; here *old_project.ipynb* includes the results with *max_program_length* = 3

-`paper/`: for my course report and later presentation
+`paper/`: for my course paper and presentation slides

 *The CLEVR dataset is available on the mlt gpu, so I don't upload here.